-Investments are reported at fair value, or at cost when cost approximates fair value, and any unrealized gains, losses, and investment income are reflected in the Statements of Activities as a change in unrestricted net assets, unless their use is restricted by explicit donor-imposed stipulations or by law.
+Investments are reported at fair value, or at cost when cost approximates fair value, and any unrealized gains, losses, and investment income are reflected in the Statements of Activities as a change in net assets without donor restrictions, unless their use is restricted by explicit donor-imposed stipulations or by law.
 Dividends, interest, and net gains on investments of endowments and similar funds are reported as follows:

-- As increases net assets with donor restrictions net assets if the terms of the gift or relevant state law impose restrictions that require the income or net gains to be retained permanently; - As increases net assets without donor restrictions in all other cases.
+- As increases in net assets with donor restrictions if the terms of the gift or relevant state law impose restrictions that require the income or net gains to be retained permanently; - As increases net assets without donor restrictions in all other cases.